Can You Ride A Dirt Bike On The Road?Staff Attorney2020-12-08T21:40:39-08:00

 An off-highway vehicle (OHV) is a motor vehicle that is designed for off-highway, all-terrain use.
 OHVs include dune buggies, snowmobiles, all-terrain vehicles (ATVs), dirt bikes, and any other vehicle used on public lands for recreational purposes.
 In most cases, OHV owners must register their vehicles with the Nevada Department of Motor Vehicles.
 Moreover, city and county governments in Nevada designates OHV use in small public streetways to enable access to or from off-road areas only.
 Likewise, these government entities employ strict age requirements that go above state law.

 Safety Equipment & Age Requirements For Nevada OHVs

 Any motorized vehicle that fails to retain the standard safety equipment is restricted to off-highway use only.
 Typical safety equipment includes lights, seatbelts, signal lights, tail-lights, and braking systems.
 That said, if a vehicle is manufactured and designed as off-road or non-road use, it cannot be driven on Nevada public roads or highways–even if it has all required safety equipment.
 The only exception to this rule is two-wheeled motorcycles as they can be converted to on-road use; no other OHVs can be converted in this manner.
 The State of Nevada does not require a driver’s license, nor does it have a minimum age requirement, for OHVs that are operated off-highway in Nevada.

-If you or someone you know owns an OHV and has questions about Nevada law, or requires the help of a personal injury lawyer in Las Vegas, NV, contact the experienced lawyers at The Injury Firm.
+If you or someone you know owns an OHV and has questions about Nevada law, or requires the help of a Las Vegas car accident lawyer, contact the experienced lawyers at The Injury Firm.
 We will answer any questions you may have about your rights and obligations under Nevada law.
 Contact us today at (702) 800-0988 to schedule your free consultation.